nodecg/docs/docs/sounds.md

 `channels` determines how many instances of a sound can be playing simultaneously.
 The default value is `100`.
 If set to `1`, only one instance can play at a time, and a new instance cannot be started until the currently playing instance has completed.

-If your bundle has at least one cue that is `assignable`, it will gain a "Sounds" [Asset]{@tutorial assets} category.
+If your bundle has at least one cue that is `assignable`, it will gain a "Sounds" [Asset](/docs/assets) category.
 This category accepts `.ogg` and `.mp3` files.
 Any audio files uploaded to this category will become available as options in all of your `assignable` cues' dropdown boxes.